grafana/alloy/docs/sources/tutorials/first-components-and-stdlib/index.md

 <img src="/media/docs/alloy/screenshot-memory-usage.png" alt="Screenshot of node_memory_Active_bytes query in Grafana" />
 </p>

-## Visualizing the relationship between components
+## Visualize the relationship between components

 The following diagram is an example pipeline: